-- A Kubernetes volume snapshot for the PGDATA containing the base backup from which to start the recovery process.
-This snapshot is identified in the recovery volumeSnapshots section and called test-snapshot-1. - A recovery object store in MinIO containing the WAL archive.
-The object store is identified by the recovery. source option in the form of an external cluster definition.
+- A Kubernetes VolumeSnapshot of the PGDATA directory, which provides the base backup.
+This snapshot is specified in the recovery.volumeSnapshots section and is named test-snapshot-1. - A recovery object store (in this case, MinIO) containing the archived WAL files.
+The object store is defined via a Barman Cloud Plugin ObjectStore resource (not shown here), and referenced using the recovery source field, which points to an external cluster configuration.